-Have you set up a ‘my Social Security’ account yet?
+Have you set up a “my Social Security” account yet?

-In this article, we’ll take a look at what you need to know about your my Social Security account and why you may not want to wait until you’re just about to retire to set up Social Security online…
+In this article, we’ll take a look at what you need to know about your my Social Security account and why you may not want to wait until you’re just about to retire to set up Social Security online.

-Life insurance company MassMutual asked 1,000 respondents who were all 50 years or older five questions about Social Security in March of 2018.
-What they discovered was that near-retirees have a shocking lack of knowledge about major working components of the government program.
+In March 2020, life insurance company MassMutual asked 1,500 respondents between the ages of 55-65 (who had not filed for Social Security benefits) five questions about Social Security.
+What the survey discovered was that 33% of near-retirees “failed” the test, displaying a lack of knowledge about the major working components of the government program.